-A sociopath is a term used to describe a person with a severe form of antisocial personality disorder (ASPD).
+A sociopath is someone who displays manipulative behavior, a lack of empathy, and impulsiveness—key traits associated with a severe form of antisocial personality disorder (ASPD).
 Sociopaths do not have a fully functional conscience and tend to be manipulative, exploitative, or even abusive toward other people.
-Other sociopathic traits include superficial charm, impulsiveness, poor emotional control, and a tendency to behave in illegal, immoral, or violent ways.1,2,3
+Recognizing sociopathic tendencies, such as superficial charm, emotional detachment, and a disregard for social norms, can help identify individuals with this personality type.1,2,3

 Would You Like to Try Therapy?